breakds/game24/README.md

                this))))
 ```

 The body of view and model definition is a list of attribute definition, where each attribute definition specifies an attribute name and an attribute value.
 For example, in the above code segment, the model `number-set-model` has attribute `defaults` specified, whose value is `{ selected : }`.
 The view `number-set-view` has several attributes specified, where the `tag-name` is "select" (once instantiated, it becomes a "<select>" in the DOM), the template is several options (once instantiated, the content between "<select>" and "</select>"), `initialize` will be a lambda function that appends the "<select>" html segment to its parent node (`lazy-init` is a macro that defines a lambda function that also execute initialization code of its super class), and finally, `render` is a lambda function that actually do the render job and return `this`.
+Note that we specify values for those attributes in **parenscript**, which means that they do not get evaluted but will be translated to javascript in the future.

 We then plug this view into our web application.
 Append those parenscript code in our web application definition: